Register to get access to free programming courses with interactive exercises

 Tag interpolation

-This tagging technique is quite rare, but you should always keep it in mind.
-Pug allows you to use a special construct to add a tag inside the text.
-It helps prevent the text being fragmented into several different parts.
-For example, how do you insert a tag inside such a paragraph?
+This tagging technique is rare, but you should always consider it.
+Pug allows you to use a specific construct to add a tag within the text.
+It helps prevent the text from being split into several different parts.

 p.

-Hexlet - hands-on programming courses.
+Hexlet is a hands-on programming course platform.

 p.

-Hexlet - <strong>practical</strong> programming courses.
+Hexlet is a platform with <strong>practical</strong> programming courses.

-The #[content tag] construct helps you avoid this.
+The #[content tag] construct helps you avoid this:

 p.

-Hexlet — #[strong practical] programming courses.
+Hexlet is a platform with #[strong practical] programming courses.

-<p>Hexlet — <strong>practical</strong> programming courses.
+<p>Hexlet is a platform with <strong>practical</strong> programming courses.

 </p>